-It is the responsibility of the Internal Examiner to liaise with the examining team, which comprises of the examiners and Chair of the viva voce, and candidate to arrange a date and time for the viva to take place (see role of Internal Examiner and Independent Chair in Appendices B and C respectively).
+It is the responsibility of the Internal Examiner to liaise with the examining team, which comprises of the examiners and Chair of the viva voce, and candidate to arrange a date and time for the viva to take place (see role of Internal Examiner and Guidelines for Independent Chairs in Appendices C and D respectively).
 The viva examination should be arranged within 2-3 months of submission of the thesis to examiners.
 If the External Examiner anticipates a significant delay we request they contact us.
 If the Examiners are unable to agree if an oral examination should take place, the recommendation of the External Examiner or majority is accepted.
-The formal paperwork is sent out to the candidate and examining team from Registry's STaR Office.
-Preliminary reports should be submitted to the STaR Office at least 1 week prior to the viva date.
-A week prior to the viva the paperwork, including the preliminary reports, is sent out to the Independent Chair who presides over the viva voce.
+The formal paperwork is sent out to the candidate and examining team from Registry's RDSS.
+Pre-Viva Report Forms should be submitted to the RDSS at least 1 week prior to the viva date.
+A week prior to the viva the paperwork, including the Pre-Viva Report, is sent out to the Independent Chair who presides over the viva voce.